top of page

 OUR PHILOSOPHY

-Inland Northwest Wing Chun Student Association is a semi-private Kung Fu group focused on the practice of traditional Wing Chun Kung Fu as passed down by the late Grandmaster Leung Sheung, the Senior-most Disciple of Grandmaster Yip Man.
-We are a study group, not an independent school.
+Inland Northwest Wing Chun Student Association is a semi-private informal Kung Fu study group focused on the practice of traditional Wing Chun Kung Fu as passed down by the late Grandmaster Leung Sheung, the Senior-most Disciple of Grandmaster Yip Man.
 We work together to help build each other up and grow in our daily life and in our Practice.

 The word Kung Fu means hard work.
 Developing true ability in Wing Chun, or any discipline, requires hard work, dedication, persistence, and a hunger to improve.
 We are looking for people who want to develop as individuals and to be part of a group of like-minded students.